The LMU Athletic Training staff will feature three new trainers in 2013-14.

 "LMU has given me so much in my life, I wouldn't want to be anywhere else.
 The University has given me so many opportunities.
 I've been fortunate to be here for so many years," said Ellison.

 In the summer of 2014, LMU expanded the LMU Training Room.
 The main therapy area expanded by more than 1,200 square feet.
-The new area includes eight taping stations (double the previous space) and is home to a new physical therapy area.
-The old space has been converted to a wet-therapy area, complete with state-of-the-art 12-person cold whirlpool.
+The new area includes 10 treatment tables (double the previous space) and is home to a new physical therapy area.
+The old space has been converted to a wet-therapy area, complete with state-of-the-art 12-person cold Grimm whirlpool.

 Ellison is responsible for all areas of athletic training for LMU's 22 varsity sports and is the head trainer for the men's basketball team.
 He coordinates and supervises the physical therapy for each of the student-athletes at LMU.

 In addition, Ellison has been a driving force behind LMU's development of the Bachelor of Science in Athletic Training program.
 In its fifth year, the program has grown by the more than 20 students who work and earn credit hours in the athletic training room for the Lions.
-With Ellison's efforts, LMU student-athletes have more than 25 to 30 members of the athletics training staff, four of which are full-time staff members of the athletics department, assisting them in becoming champions.
+With Ellison's efforts, LMU student-athletes have more than 10 to 15 members of the athletics training staff, five of which are full-time staff members of the athletics department and another two are dedicated physical therapists.

 "It has been very important for us in Athletics Training to develop an area that strives for the very best.
 That means the most advanced technology we can offer, the best care we can offer," said Ellison.
 "Having an injury or not feeling well is not fun in itself.
 We strive to make sure that everything we do makes the student-athletes feel at ease."